FabsCR/FabsCR/README.md

 # About me
 - 🇨🇷 I'm a 20-year-old from Costa Rica
-- 👨🏻‍💻 Currently in my fifth semester studying a Bachelor's Degree in Computer Science
+- 👨🏻‍💻 Currently in my sixth semester studying a Bachelor's Degree in Computer Science
 - 📶 In addition, starting a Bachelor's Degree in Business Management
 - 🔎 You can find more about me on [LinkedIn](https://www.linkedin.com/in/fabian-fdez/)
 - 📫 How to reach me: [fabian.jose.fdez.fdez@gmail.com](mailto:fabian.jose.fdez.fdez@gmail.com)